 Registration is required for all vehicles.
 Costs are $176 (six months) or $202 (one year) for vehicles under 2,600cc and cost are $208 (six months) or $234 (one year) for vehicles over 2,600cc.
 Find out more information at https://www.nzta.govt.nz/vehicles/.

 Road User Charges (RUC)

 All vehicles pay to be on the road in New Zealand.
-Most cars (petrol, under 3.5 tonnes) already pay through taxes on petrol.
+Most cars (petrol, under 3.5 tonnes) already pay taxes on petrol.
 Vehicles that require attention for RUC are Diesel operated vehicles over 3.5 tonnes.
 A separate RUC license is required for purchase in intervals of 1,000 kilometers.
-For each 1,000 kilometers driven, a fee of $68 will apply.
-The intent of this is for trucks, however some campervans also fit into this category and require payment of RUC.
-We saw a few ads for diesel vans that stated you will save heaps on petrol.
+For every 1,000 kilometers driven, a fee of $68 will apply.
+The intent of this is for trucks, however, some campervans also fit into this category and require payment of RUC.
+We saw a few ads for diesel vans that stated you will save heaps of petrol.
 However, after paying the RUC fees the cost will be comparable.
 Find out more at NZTA.